Iterative Methods for Vecchia-Laplace Approximations for Latent Gaussian Process Models: Experiments using simulated data

 \subsection{Varying number of nearest neighbors and sample sizes}

-Next, we analyze Iterative-VL and GPVecchia for varying numbers of neighbors $m$ in the Vecchia approximation.
+Next, we compare the iterative methods and GPVecchia for varying numbers of neighbors $m$ in the Vecchia approximation.
 We consider the marginal likelihood, prediction accuracy, and runtime for the likelihood evaluation for $m \in \{10,20,40,60\}$ on simulated data with $n=n_p=5'000$ and $n=n_p=50'000$.
 The likelihood is evaluated at the true covariance parameters.

 Figure \ref{fig:NN} reports the results for $n=n_p=5'000$ and $100$ simulation runs and $n=n_p=50'000$ and $50$ simulation repetitions.
 For $n=n_p=5'000$, we report the average relative difference in the negative log-marginal likelihood, the relative root mean squared error (RRMSE), and the difference in the log score (dLS) compared to a Laplace approximation, and prediction is done using estimated parameters.
 For $n=n_p=50'000$, it is infeasible to run the experiment in a reasonable amount of time with a Laplace or a Cholesky-based Vecchia-Laplace approximation.
 We thus simply report the average negative log-marginal likelihood, the RMSE, and the log score.
-Further, prediction is done using the true covariance parameters and not estimated ones, since estimation is very slow for GPVecchia.
+Further, prediction is done using the true covariance parameters for $n=n_p=50'000$, since estimation is very slow for GPVecchia, and for $n=n_p=5'000$, we use estimated ones.
 The results in Figure \ref{fig:NN} show that log-marginal likelihoods and predictions are again highly accurate for Iterative-VL also when the number of neighbors is small, and the runtime remains low as $m$ increases.
 GPVecchia is less accurate regarding likelihood evaluation and prediction even with a lot more neighbors, say $m=60$, compared to the iterative methods with $m=10$ neighbors.
 Further, a larger number of neighbors increases the runtime of GPVecchia in a non-linear manner.
-Note that GPVecchia produces negative predictive variances and the log score could not be calculated in the following number of simulation runs: $50$, $50$, $49$, and $19$ for $m=10, 20, 40$, and $60$, respectively, for $n=50'000$ as well as $100$, $61$, $7$, and $2$ for $m=10, 20, 40$, and $60$, respectively, for $n=5'000$.
+Note that GPVecchia produces negative predictive variances and the log score cannot be calculated in the following number of simulation runs: $50$, $50$, $43$, and $9$ for $m=10, 20, 40$, and $60$, respectively, for $n=50'000$ as well as $100$, $61$, $7$, and $2$ for $m=10, 20, 40$, and $60$, respectively, for $n=5'000$.